-It is unlikely that this Special Procurement will result in favoritism in the awarding of public contracts or substantially diminish competition since all vendors, including Oregon businesses, are able to compete (ORS 279B.085(3)(a)), and it will enable the College to promote the public interest (ORS 279B(3)(b)(B)), through expediting its procurement processes without compromising integrity for cost.
+It is unlikely that this Special Procurement will result in favoritism in the awarding of public contracts or substantially diminish competition, and it is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B.085(4)), since multiple contract awards to independent brokers/agents may result, and it will enable the College to otherwise substantially promote the public interest (ORS 279B.085(4)(b)(B)), by minimizing administrative costs, expediting procurement processes, and maximizing efficiencies.
+The requirements of this rule ensure that competition will be carefully considered, if the College finds it is in the public's best interest to competitively procure Special Risk Insurance Policies.